-Early in marriage, I realized that I had no problem allowing my husband to take the lead in our home (though I had ways to go as far as true submission was concerned).
+Early in marriage, I realized that I had no problem allowing my husband to take the lead (though I had ways to go as far as true submission was concerned).

 My attitude had a lot to do with my upbringing; I grew up watching my mum, a strong woman, defer to her husband all her life.
-Dad was king.

 They feel abandoned and desire to see their husbands take up their God-given responsibilities in the home and marriage.

-Other wives may not be living with abandonment, just little pockets and gaps where they want their husbands to fill.
+Other wives are not living with total abandonment, just little pockets and gaps where they want their husbands to fill.

 In praying for my marriage and husband, I’ve found that God wants to work in me first before He can work in my circumstances.